What is Food Quality?

 Food Quality aims to provide you with general guidance on how to treat individual foods as a part of your daily diet, it is not a definitive ranking of foods.
 Logging individual ingredients or food groups gives you the most insights into your dietary composition with Food Quality.

-When you log a mixed meal, like “pizza,” for example, Food Quality can’t tell if it's homemade, store-bought, frozen, etc. To get the most out of Food Quality, be specific when logging meals.
+When you log a mixed meal, like “pizza,” for example, Food Quality can’t tell if it's homemade, store-bought, frozen, etc. To get the most out of the Food Quality feature in Veri, make sure to be specific when logging meals.
+You can learn more about meal logging here.